ldn-softdev/jtc/Walk-path tutorial.md

                                etc.
 ```

-Yes, agree, addressing parents when a walk-path is made of only subscript, probably is a dull idea (and here it's dopne only for
+Yes, agree, addressing parents when a walk-path is made of only subscript, probably is a dull idea (and here it's done only for
 the instructive purposes) - indeed, we just walked that path from the root, why getting back using _parent addressing_
 instead of stopping it at the required place?
-Ergo, it makes sence to use parent addressing togerther with (after) _search lexemes_.
+Ergo, it makes sense to use parent addressing together with (after) _search lexemes_.